fjwright/Run-REDUCE-0/UserGuide.md

 This terminates both REDUCE and the Run-REDUCE GUI, as does the close widget at the top right-hand corner of the main window frame.

+## The REDUCE Menu

+The REDUCE menu provides the following items.

+### The Run REDUCE...
+Sub-menu

+This sub-menu provides an item for each configured version of REDUCE (based on different versions of Lisp, namely CSL, PSL and possibly others, such as versions of Common Lisp).
+Clicking on a version of REDUCE runs it.
+(Currently, no other version of REDUCE can be run without restarting Run-REDUCE.)

 ## The Preferences Menu

 The Preferences menu provides the following items.